dristisingh/Drugs-identification/README.md

 # Drugs-identification

+# About

-•	This project maintain a database where name of the disease and the respective drugs is stored.
+This project maintain a database where name of the disease and the respective drugs is stored.<br>

-•	When a patient name,age ,sex is entered then after fetching his/her details from database of  his/her disease respective drug is given.
+When a patient name,age ,sex is entered then after fetching his/her details from database of  his/her disease respective drug is given.

+# Utilized

-•	Utilized:-Python GUI Tkinter, Sqlite, Component-Based Software Development Approach
+Python GUI TkinterSqlite, Component-Based Software Development Approach